 Christy’s Homemade Granola Bars

-My friend, Christy, is an inspiration to me when it comes to cooking (ok, not just cooking, in life too… she’s quite the lady).
+My friend, Christy, is an inspiration to me.
 She’s a great cook.
 A really great cook.
 She makes healthy foods taste great!
 She’s a homemade savvy, down to earth, super awesome friend.

 She and her husband, Rick, are instilling great eating habits in their four kids.
 They don’t do much in the way of processed foods.
 I applaud and admire this.
 They don’t tell their kids they can’t have anything processed, or occasional treats.
-But, the majority of their food is made by Christy’s skilled hands.
+But, the majority of their food is made by Christy.

 Christy gladly shared her favorite recipe for Granola Bars.
 They are a staple in their home.
 I’m going to make them as soon as I finish typing this post, to eat the rest of this week, and to take with us to Paris (I’m writing this way in advance… no working for me while we’re away!!).